hyperknot/openfreemap/website/blocks/main.md

 <!--support_plans-->

-We offer support plans instead of 'Donate Now' buttons because accounting for business donations can be prohibitively difficult.
 When subscribing to a support plan, you receive a business invoice for each of your payments.

 As a bonus, on **Silver** level and above, we can offer personalised technical support by email.